-Formic acid will initially disturb colony activities and may, within one day of application, result in queen rejection, triggering queen supercedure activities in rare cases.
+Formic acid will initially disturb colony activities and may, within one day of application, result in queen rejection, triggering queen supersedure activities.

 Colonies are expected to expand the cluster as part of controlling vapour concentration during the first 3 days of treatment.
-Bearding behaviour may be observed in very rare cases.
+Bearding behaviour may be observed.